BREAKING: Lodestar UM wins Amazon Music mandate amid Omnicom–IPG merger | What’s next for India’s Big Six agencies?

 ADVERTISEMENT

-We bring you top five news updates from the world of advertising, marketing, and business of brands.
+We bring you top news updates from the world of advertising, marketing, and business of brands.

 Omnicom–IPG deal: India leaders to watch